 On September 18th, 2017 over 40 maritime administrators from overseas gathered in Shanghai to attend the five-day MTCC-Asia Regional Workshop.
 Among the participants are officials from 18 Asian countries, plus International Maritime Organization (IMO), World Ocean Council (WOC), International Association of Maritime Universities (IAMU), International Maritime Lecturers Association (IMLA), Danish Maritime Authority and MTCC-Caribbean.
-This Workshop is the first of the kind since the launch of MTCC-Asia in May this year.
+This Workshop is the first of the kind since the launch of MTCC-Asia, funded by the European Union (EU) and implemented by the IMO, in May this year.

 The Workshop was chaired by Mr. SHI Xin, Vice Chairman of MTCC-Asia and Vice President of Shanghai Maritime University.

 In his speech at the opening ceremony, Dr. Jose Matheickal, Deputy Director of IMO Marine Environment Division, expresses his hope that the five Maritime Technology Cooperation Centres will provide leadership in promoting ship energy efficiency technologies and operations, and the reduction of harmful emissions from ships.
 He states that MTCC-Asia will play a key role in supporting the implementation of IMO regulations in Asia.

 Mr. YANG Weiren, Director of International Exchange Division, Shanghai Municipal Education Commission, points out that the settlement of MTCC-Asia in Shanghai reflects the high recognition of IMO and the international shipping industry, but also the acknowledgement of the level of international education, and the performance of maritime education in Shanghai.